SavannahAlicia/GeneticProgram_SpeciesPresence/README.md

 # GeneticProgram_SpeciesPresence

 ## Installation and Setup
 This program uses python 3.
 Dependencies are listed in `requirements.txt`.
 It is recommended you install in a virtual environment.
 I recommend using the built-in `venv` module for python3, as [described in the docs](https://docs.python.org/3/tutorial/venv.html).

+### In a Windows Environment
+1) Prepare Python alias
+    I strongly recommend using git bash if you are in a Windows environment.
+Run git bash as administrator.
+You will need to set an alias for python in Windows.
+    ```bash
+    $ alias python3='winpty python.exe'
+    ```
-Below are instructions for a Unix-like environment.
+    You can now proceed to the directions for a Unix-like Environment

+### In a Unix-like Environment
 1) Create virtual environment
     ```bash
     $ python3 -m venv .venv # create a virtual environment with a clean python version.
 The virtual environment is created in the directory `venv/`